Soon we’ll have to be checking the definition of this word in a dictionary, because for all of us, travelling is like a forgotten relic from the past.

 Not only might you be prevented from bringing your hand luggage on board, but you can also forget about walking down the aisle to stretch your legs or even going to the toilet.
 Ok, hopefully the last point will depend on the situation, the length of flight and airline.
 I can’t imagine not using a toilet during a 10-hour flight.

 Throughout the whole flight, you will have to be in disguise…Batman, ninja, Superman… whichever mask suits your style.
 So yes, wearing masks will be obligatory.
 20-something-hour flight from Europe to Australia…good luck.
 Luckily it doesn’t have to be any special mask.
-A material mask or a scarf will do.
+A material mask will do.

 What about food?

 Who doesn’t like to snack on the plane or sip on a G&T?!
 Duh!